Schrausser/ERR/README.md

 The Earth's *gravity* $g$ is a combined *acceleration* effect of gravitation from mass and centrifugal force from rotation (see e.g. Caputo, 1967; Officer, 1974; King-Hele et al., 1980).
 SI unit is meters per second squared $\frac{m}{s^2}$, newtons per kilogram $\frac{N}{kg}$, respectively.
 Near the surface, the acceleration of *one* $g_n$ is approximately
 $$g_n=9.8 \frac{m}{s^2}.$$

 Given Earth's rotation and spherical asymmetry, but also tidal forces, variations in local topography, density distributions within the Earth, etc., there are deviations or *gravity anomalies* as the difference between the observed acceleration and the predicted model value $g_n$ of the *International Reference Ellipsoid*, c.f.
-Kaula (1970), Bowin (1991), Hinze et al. (2013), Götze (2020).
+Lambert (1926), Kaula (1970), Bowin (1991), Hinze et al. (2013), Götze (2020).

 The *orientation* to the *gravitational field* $g$, as well as fluctuations $z$ and deviations from local accelerations $d$, are also specified in angular degrees $\alpha°$.